hackerb9/lsix/README.md

 * Long filenames are wrapped, but not intelligently.
 Would it complicate this script too much to make it prefer to wrap on whites space, dashes, underscores, and periods?
 Maybe.

+* Directories specified on the command line are processed as if the user had cd'd to that directory.
+It wouldn't be hard to implement recursion, but is there actually a need?
+I'm reluctant to complicate such a simple script with command line flags.

 * If you run `lsix foo.avi`, you're asking for trouble.